Reptile Heaters

 UV for a reptile enclosure, vivarium and terrarium weakens dramatically as the distance is increased between the light source and the floor of your pets habitat.

-A reasonable distance is about twelve inches ( thirty centimeters ) from a reptile light source to the floor of the reptile vivarium, terrarium or enclosure.
+A reasonable distance is about twelve inches (thirty centimeters) from the light source to the floor of the reptile vivarium, terrarium or enclosure.

 If you decide to double the distance you will decrease the ultraviolet light output by over 70%.